kfragkog/WebDevBootcamp/README.md

 - text-transform to change the appearance of a text (Uppercase, capitalised etc)
 - line-height defines the line height lololol
 - a:hover property changes the hover state of an anchor tag
+- position: relative moves something away from the normal flow to the specified size and direction eg bottom:10px would move something away from the bottom by 10px
+- position: absolute or fix - main difference is that fix wont move the element when user scrolls
+- z-index property specifies the order elements are stacked on top of one another - takes int

 # Bootstrap (3)
 - It's a single file of css and single file of js to easily create responsive web sites - main features are nav bar, grid system and overall responsiveness